 Journey to the Cross 8 Day Study (downloadable PDF to purchase) @The Daily Grace Co.

 What are some of your favorite resources?
-Please take a moment to share with us in the comments.
+Please take a moment to share it with us in the comments.

 The stone was rolled away from the tomb, not to let Jesus out, but to let the world in.